georgelam155/cunyopenmusic/minorscale.md

 - c minor is the **relative minor** of E-flat major
 - E-flat major is the **relative major** of c minor

-Hence, if we can figure out how to derive the relative minor of a given major key, we can then easily find the notes of that minor scale.
-To find the relative minor of a given major key, follow these steps.
+To find the notes of a natural minor scale, we'll first need to find its relative major.
+To do this:
+1. Note the *tonic* of the minor scale that you would like to write. (e.g. C)
+2. Find the **minor 3rd** above.
+This is the **relative major** of this minor scale. (e.g. E-flat)
+3. Write out the notes of this major scale by using the interval pattern W-W-H-W-W-W-H.
+4. Re-write the notes by starting with the 6th scale degree and ending with the 5th.
+You have just written a natural minor scale!

+On the other hand, if we are start with a major key, and would like to find its relative minor:
-1. Note the *tonic* of the major key.
-(In this case, it's E-flat).
+1. Note the *tonic* of the given major key. (e.g. E-flat).
-2. Write out the notes of the major scale.
+2. Write out the notes of the major scale by using the interval pattern W-W-H-W-W-W-H.
 3. Find the 6th scale degree (e.g. the 6th note) of this scale.
 (In this case, it's C).
-This is the *tonic* of the relative minor of this scale.

-But what if we want to find the notes of a minor scale?
-We'll first need to find its **relative major**.
-To do this:
-1. Note the *tonic* of the minor scale that you would like to write.
-2. Find the **minor 3rd** above.
-3. This is the *relative major* of this scale.
+This is the **relative minor** of this major scale.
+4. Re-write the notes by starting with the 6th scale degree and ending with the 5th.
+You have just written a natural minor scale!

 By following the steps above, you'll see that the the natural minor scale consists of seven whole (W) and half (H) steps in the following succession: W - H - W - W - H - W - W.